rozek/banglejs-2-activities/README.md

 ### ThemeSetter ###

+"Theme Setter" is a small application allowing to configure the global theming of bangle.js apps (provided that these apps consider the configured theme and do not provide their own color settings)

 <img align="left" src="Theming/ThemeSetter-MainScreen.png">
 <img align="left" src="Theming/ThemeSetter-DetailSelectionScreen.png">
 <img align="left" src="Theming/ThemeSetter-ColorSelectionScreen.png">
 <img align="left" src="Theming/ThemeSetter-ThemePreviewScreen.png">

 <br clear="left">

+Right now, you may find the app in [the author's personal app store](https://rozek.github.io/BangleApps/#tool) only - but soon, hopefully, in the official one as well.

 ## Layouting ##